delanie-06/Real-time-chatting-/Montra-main/README.md

 Montra is released under the [MIT License](LICENSE).

-## Acknowledgements

-Montra was created by Alex, Varun, Bhavana, Likhita as a Coding Club project and is provided as an open-source application for others to use and learn from.
-The project utilizes the Flutter framework and various other open-source libraries and tools, to which the author expresses gratitude.

 Special thanks to the Flutter and Dart communities for their valuable contributions and support.